MicrosoftDocs/xamarin-docs/docs/android/deploy-test/release-prep/proguard.md

 3.  **Obfuscation step** &ndash; In native Android development, ProGuard renames classes and class members that are not entry points.
 Retaining entry points ensures that they can still be accessed by their original names.
-Because the app is running from IL, this step is not supported for Xamarin Android.
+However, this step is not supported by Xamarin.Android because the app is compiled down to Intermediate Language (IL).

 4.  **Preverification step** &ndash; Performs checks on Java bytecodes ahead of runtime and annotates class files for the benefit of the